Protecting the Water Supply With A Backflow Cover

 • Backflow prevention is crucial in protecting the water supply by ensuring contaminated water cannot re-enter the water supply, or in the case of an RPZ, by releasing the contaminated water from the system altogether.

-• Not protecting a backflow preventer with a lockable cover leaves vital waterworks equipment open and susceptible to the elements as well as vandalism or theft, compromising the public water supply and endangering the community.
-For this reason, many jurisdictions no longer recommend, but require by law the use of some form of cover for backflow preventers.
+• Not protecting a backflow preventer with a lockable enclosure leaves vital waterworks equipment open and susceptible to the elements as well as vandalism or theft, compromising the public water supply and endangering the community.
+For this reason, many jurisdictions no longer recommend, but require by law the use of some form of enclosure for backflow preventers.

 • The cover itself should be manufactured with high quality materials, built to withstand nature for years.
-It should be lockable and secured to a concrete pad, while able to provide easy access to the equipment inside or easily disassembled with the proper equipment.
+It should be lockable and secured to a concrete pad, while able to provide easy access to the backflow prevention assemblies and pressure vacuum breakers equipment inside or easily disassembled with the proper equipment.

-• backflow enclosure 0006 (1)Safe-T-Cover is the industry leader in backflow preventer enclosures.
+• An image of several marine grade aluminum backflow enclosures and a backflow cover over a backflow preventer.
+This image shows an aluminum enclosure for backflow devices, a backflow cover for a backflow preventer, and several backflow enclosures for frost protection in freezing temperatures to protect riser pipes and backflow devices.Safe-T-Cover is the industry leader in backflow preventer enclosures.
 Manufactured with marine-grade aluminum with applied insulation, California redwood bracing and rated to the ASSE 1060 standard, our modular enclosures are built to last, and designed to most major OEM designs, such as Watts, Zurn and FEBCO.
 We also offer custom enclosure designs, many of which can be turned around and on your site in four weeks.

 • For decades, Safe-T-Cover has demonstrated a commitment to quality, innovation and sustainability.
 Our enclosures are used by municipalities and in the private sector, in agricultural, commercial, industrial and residential use cases.
 The redwood bracing we use for our enclosures is sustainably sourced and harvested, while our marine grade aluminum can last up to and in some cases over 30 years and is recyclable.
 Our enclosures can even be used toward LEED certification in construction projects.